hyundai-robotics/doc-hi6-sdk/book.md

 # 4. Debugging

 * Debugging Python code
-* Debugging a web-based UI
+* Debugging a web-baesd UI
 # 4.1 Debugging Python code

 If the Python code we wrote has grammatical errors in the web UI or logical errors in the implementation body, a debugger should be used to trace the cause and supplement it.